 - Deburr/Chamfer – Remove burrs and manufacturing debris from new brass or remove sharp corners from the case mouth that result from trimming a case with a traditional case trimmer.

-- Clean the Lube the Case Neck – Case graphiter cleans the inside of case necks and lubes the I.D. lightly.
+- Clean and Lube the Case Neck – Case graphiter cleans the inside of case necks and lubes the I.D. lightly.
 Inert, dry white motor mica will not contaminate powder.

 - Sort and Label – If there is material variation in the brass, sort the cases by weight, length, internal volume or other significant attribute.